What is Project Management in Construction

 Typical stages of a construction project

 Construction projects are typically broken down into four or five major stages.
-Some companies on the market might organize them slightly differently, but the underlying idea is the same across the board.
+Some companies on the market might organise them slightly differently, but the underlying idea is the same across the board.

 Planning and design